If you are unhappy with a financial product or service, you can complain.

 Firms are also required to respond in writing just to let you know they have received your complaint.
 So be sure you have a final response or it has been 8 weeks since you complained before you contact the Financial Ombudsman Service, as in Step 3.

 There are many companies that offer to complain on your behalf, usually known as claim handlers, claims firms or claims management companies (CMCs).

 But making a complaint to a firm or the Financial Ombudsman Service is a free, simple process you can do yourself.
 You can get free help from the Financial Ombudsman Service, or organisations like Citizens Advice and the Pensions Advisory Service, if you need it.

 If you do decide to use a claim handler you should carefully consider whether to pay an upfront fee before your complaint is submitted, as there is no guarantee it will be successful and you could be left out of pocket.

 The 'no win, no fee' approach often advertised may seem more appealing than paying money up front.
-But it can mean paying as much as 30% of any refund or compensation to a claim handler.
+But it can mean paying as much as 30% (plus VAT) of any refund or compensation to a claims company.

 Step 3: Contact the Financial Ombudsman Service

 If you are not happy with the firm’s response, they reject your complaint or you do not hear from them within 8 weeks, the Financial Ombudsman Service may be able to help you.

 It is a free, independent service for settling disputes between financial services firms and their customers.
 It can deal with complaints about a wide range of financial matters – from pet insurance to stocks and shares.